Baby Mine (song): Recordings and cover versions

+English singer Lily Allen credits being encouraged to perform the song in a school assembly with the beginning of her interest in becoming a professional musician.

 The song is used recurrently in the AMC television drama Halt and Catch Fire as a lullaby that Donna Clark (Kerry Bishé) sings to her daughters.

-Sharon Rooney and Arcade Fire covered the song for the 2018-2019 live-action remake of Dumbo, while Norwegian singer Aurora performed the song for the trailer.
+Sharon Rooney and Arcade Fire covered the song for the 2019 live-action remake of Dumbo, while Norwegian singer Aurora performed the song for the teaser trailer.

-The song also features in the 2019 Netflix sci-fi drama I Am Mother, sung by Clara Rugaard and later by Nina Ferro.